 A National Teaching School

-The 16-19 Bursary Fund was introduced by the government in order to support young people aged 16-19 in full time education who may face financial difficulties in participation, such as the costs of transport, books and equipment.
-The School has been allocated a fixed amount of money to administer as the 16-19 Bursary Fund for the academic year 2019 - 2020.
+The 16-19 Bursary Fund was introduced by the government to support young people aged 16-19 in full time education who face financial constraints to participation, such as the costs of transport, books and equipment.
+The School has been allocated a fixed amount of money to administer as the 16-19 Bursary Fund for the academic year 2020-2021.

 There are two types of 16 to 19 bursaries:

-- Discretionary bursary awards which can be made to students who face financial barriers to participation in education.
-Requests for assistance are individually assessed and awarded by the School and awarded on an individual basis.
+· Discretionary bursary awards which can be made to students who face financial barriers to participation in education.
+Requests for assistance are individually assessed by the School and awarded on an individual basis.

-- Field trips and other course related costs
+· Field trips and other A level course related costs

 Documentation may also be required to provide evidence of financial circumstances.
 Applications and supporting evidence will be treated confidentially.

 Students in the defined vulnerable groups will need to provide appropriate written evidence of their circumstances and complete an application form.